 157 journals with that of authors publishing OA articles in Parent journals (Prediction 1) using

 158 permutations tests.
-We found no difference in the geographic diversity of authors of these
+We found no difference in the Geographic Diversity of authors of these

 159 two groups of OA articles (Table A1, Figure A3).

-160 The number of OA articles in both parent and mirror journals precluded robust
+160 The number of OA articles in both Parent and Mirror journals precluded robust

 161 comparisons of Geographic Diversity for journal pairs.
 We therefore calculated and compared

-162 the Geographic Diversity (D2) of lead authors at the level of ‘article type’ (i.e., Subscription
+162 the Geographic Diversity (D2) of lead authors at the level of ‘article type’ (i.e., subscription

 163 vs. OA).
-It is important to note, however, that we cannot simply pool the OA and Paywalled
+It is important to note, however, that we cannot simply pool the OA and Paywalled (PW)

 164 articles from the different journals and compare the resulting Diversity scores of the different